pmilet/playback/README.md

 # Asp.Net Core Playback
-An Asp.Net Core middleware library that simplifies the recording and playback of WebApi calls.
+An Asp.Net Core middleware library that simplifies the recording and playback of your Api calls.
 Suitable for saving user interactions in production to be replayed in development.

 ###  How to record incoming Api requests